adolgert/openfhe-tutorial/README.md

 docker compose build
 ```

-docker compose build".
 This command will read compose.yaml, which tells it to build the container described in the openfhe/ directory.

 ## How it's used